 Are you travelling during the cyclone season?

-The Pacific cyclone season is usually between October and May.
-During this period, even small tropical storms can develop into major cyclones.
+Be aware that even small tropical storms can develop into major cyclones.
 Their direction and strength can change with little warning.
-Cyclones lead to landslides, mudslides and flash flooding causing extreme damage to infrastructure.
-This can cut off communications and access to transportation, emergency assistance, medical care, and food and water.
+Cyclones can lead to landslides, mudslides and flash flooding, damage infrastructure and cut off communications and transportation.
+Flights may be cancelled or delayed.
+They can also affect access to emergency assistance, medical care and food and water.

 If you're travelling somewhere that experiences severe weather, be prepared and be informed.

-- Subscribe to travel advice and bulletins
+- Subscribe to travel advice and bulletins.

 You can also bookmark these websites and stay up-to-date with cyclone forecasts and advice.